yetulaxman/containers-workflows/_hands-on/day4/snakemake-hello-world.md

 # cluster option to execute snakemake workflow on cluster given other options for slurm
 ```

 Finally, run the workflow.
-The above script can be put in a file (run_snakemak.sh) can be submitted in the interactive node as below:
+The above script can be put in a file (run_snakemak.sh) and can be submitted in the interactive node as below:

 ```bash
 sinteractive -c 2 -m 10000 # type this command on login node